-These programs will be offered without regard to race, color, national origin, sex, or disability.
-Nordheim ISD will take steps to ensure that lack of English language skills will not be a barrier to admission and participation in all educational and CTE programs.
-[See Nondiscrimination Statement on page 66 for the name and contact information for the Title IX coordinator and Section 504 coordinator, who will address certain allegations of discrimination.]
+The district will take steps to assure that lack of English language skills will not be a barrier to admission and participation in all educational and vocational programs.

+[See Nondiscrimination Statement on page 67 for the name and contact information for the Title IX coordinator and Section 504 coordinator, who will address certain allegations of discrimination.]